Developing your speed (part 3) - Conditioning

 These circuits are usually bodyweight exercises that do not involve any external loading (weights).
-This type of workout not only provides the aerobic benefits that many running workouts give but also helps the body both prepare for and recover from intense speed days and improve the physical strength.
-Additionally, the core strength that most young athletes lack can be properly addressed, as can improvements in balance and coordination, which is a major part of getting faster.
-There is only so much time in a day and an opportunity to accomplish multiple tasks in less time only means that athletes can spend extra time working on the particular skills of their individual sport.
+This type of workout not only provides the aerobic benefits that many running workouts give but also helps the body both prepare for and recover from intense speed days and improve physical strength.
+Additionally, the core strength that most young athletes lack can be properly addressed, as can improvements in balance and coordination, which is a significant part of getting faster.
+There is only so much time in a day and an opportunity to accomplish multiple tasks in less time only means that athletes can spend extra time working on the particular skills of their sport.

 We can use these workouts to develop core strength as well.
-For athletic purposes, the core consists of the abdominals, hips, glutes, lower back, as well as the shoulders.
+For athletic purposes, the core consists of the abdominals, hips, glutes, lower back, as well as shoulders.
 The power required for maximal running, jumping and throwing is transferred through the core.
 If athletes neglect to train this area with consistency, strengths gains made from other areas of training are reduced significantly.
 It is not enough to do some crunches for the first two weeks of the season and then stop.

-The entire core region must be trained in order to get the most out of any athlete's abilities.
+The entire core region must be trained to get the most out of any athlete's abilities.
 When training the core, especially the abdominals, be sure to focus on stabilization exercises.
 When running, athletes must stabilize the torso to create maximal force and maintain technique.

 General Strength Circuit